vmware/terraform-provider-hcx/docs/guides/cloud-to-cloud.md

 ---
-page_title: "HCX/VMC Lab - Cloud to Cloud"
+page_title: "Cloud to Cloud: HCX Configuration"
 ---

-This example file automates the configuration of an HCX lab, managing the:
+This example file automates the configuration of HCX, managing the:

-* HCX Activation and Configuration at VMC side.
+* HCX Activation and Configuration on VMware Cloud AWS
 * Site Pairing
 * Network Profiles (Management, vMotion, and Uplink)
 * Compute Profile
 * Service Mesh
 * L2 Extension

-This example can be used for an private cloud to VMC and private cloud to private cloud.
+This example can be used for both a private cloud to VMware Cloud on AWS and a private cloud to another private cloud.

 ## Usage Example